cfsimplicity/AdaptiveImages/README.md

 If your design is "responsive", so that images are not given a fixed width or height but scaled to the width of their container, you can save significant bandwidth and speed up client load times by using AdaptiveImages to ensure end users do not have to download images that are larger than their device's screen width.

 ## Acknowledgements
-In addition to [Matt's code](https://github.com/MattWilcox/Adaptive-Images), I also took inspiration and code from [Raymond Camden's ColdFusion fork](https://github.com/cfjedimaster/Adaptive-Images)
+In addition to [Matt's PHP code](https://github.com/MattWilcox/Adaptive-Images), I also took inspiration and code from [Raymond Camden's ColdFusion fork](https://github.com/cfjedimaster/Adaptive-Images)

 ### Differences
 However, this is not a direct port of either project, placing more emphasis on performance through: